One is inspired by the Dalai Lama, another by his "always positive" older sister and a third by her grandmother, who went to college.

-Four of the finalists shared those hopes and dreams in interviews this week with the Weekly.
+Four of the finalists shared those hopes and dreams in interviews last week.
 The four, all students at East Palo Alto's Willow Oaks and Ronald McNair schools, also spoke about the contest, in which they had to write essays, obtain letters of support and present a speech.

 Except for two small charter schools, there are no public high schools in East Palo Alto.